magma2/Cylon-Raider/README.md

-# Wireless-Attack-Lite
+# Cylon Raider (Formerly Known as Wireless-Attack-Lite)
+Easy and quick automation of Aircrack-ng "Replay-Attacks", targeting WPA2-PSK encrypted routers (most home NATed networks and many small businesses).
+Guaranteed to capture the 4-way handshake of a decently populated router in under 10 minutes (at least 1 or 2 people logged onto router to properly de-authenticate and listen for their creds).

-Lightweight Version of Wifi-Attack-Autoloader for Outdated Releases of Kali Nethunter (Python 2.7.9) Designed to Capture the Handshake in Record Time so you can GTFO out of that area!
+Lightweight Version of Wifi-Attack-Autoloader for Outdated Releases of Kali Nethunter Devices(Python 2.7.9) Designed to Capture the Handshake in Record Time so you can GTFO out of that area!
 Does not support WPS-Enabled Attacks (also known as "Reaver"), see bottom "Why No WPS?"